Madis0/mc-language-porter/README.md

 `downloader.py` and `porter.py` support command line arguments for defining the language, e.g. `py downloader.py ru_ru`.
 Other settings (e.g which files to download/use) can be set inside the scripts at the start, as booleans `True` or `False`.

+Tip: you can also use this tool for backporting new languages or language changes from latest Java Edition version to an older Java Edition version (such as 1.8).
+For that you just need to get the en_US.lang from the old JAR, map it (`mapper.py`) and port it (`porter.py`).
+Then you can create a resource pack and use the file there.

 ## Goals

 * Sustainability - the script must do its best to continue working with any new language strings using the same code.